 Foot and Ankle Sports Medicine Fellowship

 Virginia Mason Sports Medicine offers a one-year advanced fellowship opportunity in foot and ankle surgery.
-The fellowship provides one year of hands-on, direct patient care subspecialty education and training across a broad spectrum of foot and ankle pathology.
+Accredited by the American Academy of Podiatric Sports Medicine, the fellowship provides one year of hands-on, direct patient care subspecialty education and training across a broad spectrum of foot and ankle pathology.

 Under the leadership and supervision of Fellowship Director Eric Heit, DPM, ACFAS, the fellow performs a minimum of 300 surgical cases and participates in ongoing clinical care and scholarly research over the course of the fellowship year.

 Fellow must have completed an ACGME-accredited residency in foot and ankle surgery with eligibility for unrestricted Washington state licensure.
 Candidates must complete Virginia Mason's Foot and Ankle Fellowship Application Form, including:

 - Copy of medical school transcript